 MAY IS BOWELSCAN MONTH – SAVE YOUR LIFE JUST FOR $8.00

 The aim of the project is to collect items that women require for daily use.
 Once collected they will be put in a handbag and given to needy people such as in refuge centres in time for Christmas.
-This will co-ordinated through local pharmacy shops.
+Share The Dignity makes a real difference for girls and woment that experience homelessness and domestic violence.

 Items that Sharon is collecting are handbags, general personal women’s products, small jewellery items etc